 Oregon’s North Coast is a popular spot for treasure hunters.
 While some people might look for pirate treasure though, the ones we speak of search for something else – something just as elusive and mysterious.
 They forage for a treasure that grows in the dark, moist recesses of the forest.
 These hunters forage for mushrooms because consumable fungi are popular and plentiful in our area.
 There are even events centered around this type of treasure hunt.
 And these events offer opportunities for visitors to learn about mushroom foraging near Seaside.

 With over 300 species of fungus in Oregon and Washington, it’s no wonder that foraging for edible versions has become a popular pastime.
 There are even Northwest organizations devoted solely to the practice.
 The Oregon Mycological Society is one example of these groups.
-Locally, there is an annual celebration, aptly named the Wild Mushroom Celebration.
+Locally, there is typically an annual celebration, aptly named the Wild Mushroom Celebration.
 It includes a variety of dining, foraging, and lodging choices that are mushroom-centric.
 Guided mushroom foraging hikes have coincided with this event for eight years.
 Ranger Dane Osis leads these popular searches at Fort Stevens State Park.

 Opportunities for Mushroom Foraging Near Seaside